-In other words, we're about supporting folks who are doing the same old shit in a slightly different way.
+In other words, we’re about supporting folks who are doing the same old shit in a slightly different, more intentional way.

-Reaching close to 1 million unique visitors each month, the Offbeat Empire is supported through mix of display advertising, affiliate programs, sponsored posts, paid memberships, and business listings.
+Reaching about a million readers each month, the Offbeat Empire is supported through mix of display advertising, affiliate programs, sponsored posts, paid memberships, and business listings.
 We aim to be transparent about how we do business, and sponsored and affiliate posts always feature a disclaimer at the top of the post.
-We see ourselves as part web publishers, part public relations firm — and we love that it's our business to introduce our hundreds of thousands of readers to awesome little-known indie businesses doing amazing things.
+We see ourselves as part web publishers, part public relations firm — and we love that it’s our business to introduce our hundreds of thousands of readers to awesome little-known indie businesses doing amazing things.

 The Offbeat Empire started with Offbeat Bride: Creative Alternatives for Independent Brides (Seal Press), author Ariel Meadow Stallings’ book about nontraditional weddings.
 The book came out in late 2006, and in January of 2007, Ariel launched offbeatbride.com as a way to promote the book.

 A self-funded book tour of barely-attended events and lackluster book sales made it clear to Ariel that not many people really cared about her book… while the immediate and slightly insane popularity of the website made it clear that readers LOVED the website.
 At that point, the focus of the site shifted from promoting the book to developing the website as a free-standing digital publication.

 While working a day job at Microsoft, Ariel dedicated most of 2007 and 2008 to growing Offbeat Bride into a sustainable business.
 Her longtime conspirator, an enigmatic developer named J.M.
 Dodd, worked the code magic, while Ariel worked to hone the Offbeat ethos — focusing on empowerment, constructive communication, positive encouragement, and none of the snark and bitchery found in other wedding communities.
 She brought on an intern, and then another one, and then promoted an intern to editor.